 Last year saw a huge surge in the varieties of different 3D printing materials.
 However, with the world’s focus on saving the environment, not many are coming from biological sources.
 Even though 3D prints can be recycled into other 3D prints, it is not a zero-sum outcome.
 With the increase in biological materials though, the end result would be just carbon dioxide and water.
-In this article we focus on one of these biological materials – Bio PE – and if it can be extruded using our filament extruder.
+In this article we focus on one of these biological materials – Bio PE – and if it can be extruded using our Filament Maker.

 Bio PE Summary

 By definition, bio-plastics and biopolymers are the type of plastics and polymers which come from renewable biomass sources.
 These sources include: vegetable oils, sugarcane, starch and wheat grain.
 Depending on the products; the global bio-plastics market includes bio-PET, starch blends, PLA, bio-PA, bio-PE and others.
 Bio PE, or biopolyethylene, is simply polyethylene made out of ethanol.
 After a dehydration process, it becomes ethylene using these biomass sources.
 The final product is polyethylene, which properties mimic those of conventional polyethylene.

 The main application for biopolymers is packaging, which makes up around 28% of the total volume shown in 2016.
 This includes shopping bags, food packaging, bottles and many other uses.
 Other uses include blow-molded hollow parts such as automotive fuel tanks, injection molded parts, tubes and other applications used in the automotive and consumer-goods industries.

 Advantages & Disadvantages